Look around the Arsenal today and you will not find a single mention of Henry Norris. No statue, no plaque, no picture.

 1. He was a fighter who (particularly in pre-war days) took his views to the public via his columns in newspapers.
 As a result those in power distrusted his “man of the people” approach, and would organise against him.
 He was MP for Fulham, for example, but was de-selected eventually because of his views which were thought to be inappropriate for a Conservative and Unionist MP.
 These views included supporting votes for women, pensions for all servicemen injured in the war, jobs for all men who served their country between 1914 and 1918, the view that the endless strikes Britain suffered from in the pre- and post-war eras were down to government stupidity, rather than the rise of the dreaded socialism, and the view that in order to get the economy going the government had to invest in the country with re-building, much lower rail fares, subsidized coal etc.

-3. When Henry Norris lost his court case he was barred from football, but still owned his shares in the club, and through these questioned the way the new directors were running the club.
-This caused a split between the new Arsenal under the Hill-Wood family and Sir Henry.
+3. When Henry Norris was forced out of Arsenal by the League’s ruling on court proceedings, Sir Henry still owned his shares in the club, and through these questioned the way the new directors were running the club by turning up at AGMs and asking questions.
+This hardened the already existing split between the new Arsenal under the Hill-Wood family and Sir Henry.

 4. Henry Norris exposed corruption everywhere – including the match fixing scandals of pre-war football.
 Although the League and FA dismissed his complaints in 1914, his insistence on taking the match fixing of Liverpool and Man U into account in 1915 caused him to be the champion of smaller clubs who had themselves been worried about the power of the big teams to ride roughshod over the basic rules of the game.
 The League hated Norris for this, and Tottenham seized on this when putting about the story that Arsenal had fixed its way into the first division in 1919.